aspose-total/Aspose.Total-Products/total/en/cpp/conversion/dot-to-powerpoint/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert DOT to POWERPOINT or Online App" h2="Export DOT to POWERPOINT within your C++ applications without using Microsoft Word&reg; or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a comprehensive suite of powerful file automation APIs that enables developers to automate the conversion of DOT to POWERPOINT files.
+The process involves two of the APIs included in the suite, Aspose.Words for C++ and Aspose.Slides for C++.

+Using Aspose.Words for C++, developers can easily load the DOT file and convert it to HTML.
+This HTML can then be loaded via the PowerPoint manipulation C++ API, Aspose.Slides for C++, to create a new presentation.
+Finally, the presentation can be saved as a POWERPOINT file.

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) consists of powerful file automation APIs that allows to automate DOT to POWERPOINT conversion while using two of it's APIs.
-Load your DOT using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) and convert it to HTML, then load the HTML via PowerPoint manipulation C++ API [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/) to create a new presentation, and save it as POWERPOINT.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to automate the conversion of DOT to POWERPOINT files.
+The suite includes two powerful APIs, Aspose.Words for C++ and Aspose.Slides for C++, which can be used to load the DOT file, convert it to HTML, create a new presentation, and save it as a POWERPOINT file.
+The suite also includes a range of other APIs that can be used to automate a variety of other file-related tasks.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}